By Hal, Rainbow Services Librarian

 Explore more resources

-- Dungeons & Dragons Basic Rules: The basic rules you need to get started playing D&D are available for free as a downloadable pdf.
+- Dungeons & Dragons Basic Rules: The basic rules you need to get started playing D&D are available for free.

 - d20 Dames: Listening to others play D&D can be a great way to get ideas for games and to learn more about roleplaying.
 This podcast is hosted by five women, who aim to make their show inclusive and appropriate for a younger audience.
 The episodes typically run for less than two hours.